Google has a list of location-based services, including:

 - Open your device's Settings app.

-- Turn Wi-Fi scanning or Bluetooth scanning on or off.
+- Bluetooth: Tap Bluetooth scanning.
+Then, turn Bluetooth scanning on or off.

-To help first responders find you quickly, your phone’s location can be sent when you dial or text an emergency number.
-For example, dialing 911 in the US or 112 in Europe.
+To help responders find you quickly, your phone's location can be sent when you dial or text an emergency number, like when you dial 911 in the US or 112 in Europe.

-If Android Emergency Location Service (ELS) works in your country and on your mobile network, and you haven't turned off ELS, your phone will automatically send its location to first responders using ELS.
-If ELS is off, your mobile carrier may still send the device's location during an emergency call or text.
+If Android Emergency Location Service (ELS) works in your country or region and on your mobile network, and you haven't turned ELS off, your phone will automatically send its location to first responders through ELS.
+If ELS is off, your mobile carrier might still send the device's location during an emergency call or text.

 Turn emergency location service on or off